chang-group/bkit/docs/source/api/milestoning.rst

 Model analysis
 ==============

-Dynamical and stationary properties of milestone-to-milestone dynamics.
+Approximate models of milestone-to-milestone dynamics that can be queried for various dynamical and stationary properties.

 .. autosummary::
    :toctree: generated/